-Give your family the Wi-Fi that it deserves by upgrading to an eero system
+Give your family the Wi-Fi they deserve by upgrading to an eero system

-Best eero WiFi Systems iMore 2020
+Best eero WiFi systems iMore 2022

-If you are tired of dealing with a slow or inconsistent Wi-Fi connection in certain areas of your home, then it is time to upgrade to mesh networking.
-Mesh routers utilize multiple beacons or satellites within the home to blanket every corner, giving you the Wi-Fi that your family deserves.
-The eero WiFi System 3-Pack is an affordable mesh system that can cover almost any home size with fast, reliable Wi-Fi, making it the best for most.
-Here's our roundup of all of the available eero systems to help you decide which is the best for your needs.
+If you are dealing with a slow or inconsistent Wi-Fi connection in your home, then it is time to upgrade to mesh networking.
+Mesh routers utilize multiple satellites to blanket every corner of your home, giving you the Wi-Fi your family deserves.
+The eero 6+ dual-band mesh Wi-Fi 6 system is an affordable mesh system that can cover almost any home size with fast, reliable Wi-Fi, making it our pick for the best for most.
+Here's our roundup of the best eero systems to help you decide which is the best for your needs.

+- Best overall: Introducing Amazon eero 6+ dual-band mesh Wi-Fi 6 system

+- Best value: Introducing Amazon eero 6+ dual-band mesh Wi-Fi 6 router

+- Best for HomeKit: Amazon eero Pro 6 tri-band mesh Wi-Fi 6 system with built-in Zigbee smart home hub

+- Best integration: Introducing Ring Alarm Pro Base Station with built-in eero Wi-Fi 6 router

-- Best Value: eero WiFi System
+- Best for expansion: Amazon eero Beacon mesh WiFi range extender

-eero's 3-Pack Wi-Fi System is an affordable, entry-level system that covers all of the basics.
-This system comes with three of eero's latest generation Dual-Band units, which are all identical in size and features.
-Just choose one to connect to your modem, and place the others around your home for maximum coverage.
+eero's 3-Pack Wi-Fi 6+ System is an affordable, entry-level system that covers all of the basics.
+This system includes three of eero's latest generation Wi-Fi 6 dual-band units, which are all identical in size and features.
+Just choose one to connect to your modem and place the others around your home for maximum coverage.

-These compact units have two Ethernet ports on each for direct connections to your modem, or non-Wi-Fi devices, and also work together to form a mesh network across your home.
-This keeps things simple by using the same network name and settings, allowing your devices to roam freely by auto-connecting to the best unit in the background.
+These compact units have two Ethernet ports on each for direct connections to your modem or non-Wi-Fi devices and work together to form a mesh network across your home.
+Mesh keeps things simple by using the same network name and settings, allowing your devices to roam freely by auto-connecting to the best unit in the background.

-This three unit system can cover up to 5,000 square feet, which should be plenty for most homes, and they support additional units if you need to expand.
-The only downside to this system is that they don't support Tri-Band, which is reserved for eero's "pro" models.
+This three-unit system can cover up to 4,500 square feet, which should be plenty for most homes, and they support additional units if you need to expand.
+The only downside to this system is that they don't support tri-band, which is only available on eero's "pro" models.

 Pros: